MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/gdpr-dsr-Office365.md

 Para facilitar uma solicitação de portabilidade de dados, é possível exportar painéis e relatórios no Power BI:

-- Você pode exportar os dados subjacentes de relatórios e painéis para um arquivo estático do Excel.
-Veja o vídeo em [Imprimir do serviço do Power BI](https://docs.microsoft.com/power-bi/service-print).
-Usando o Excel, é possível editar os dados pessoais para serem incluídos na solicitação de portabilidade e salvá-los em um formato frequentemente usado que pode ser lido por máquina, como .csv ou .xml.
+- You can export the underlying data for dashboards and reports to a static Excel file.
+See the video in [Printing from Power BI service](https://docs.microsoft.com/power-bi/service-print).
+Using Excel, you can then edit the personal data to be included in the portability request, and save it in a commonly used, machine-readable format such as .csv or .xml.
-- É possível exportar (baixar) um relatório do serviço do Power BI no Office 365 para um arquivo .pbix se ele foi originalmente publicado usando o Power BI Desktop. É possível então importar esse arquivo para o Power BI Desktop e publicá-lo (exportar) no serviço do Power BI de outra organização.
-Confira [Exportar um relatório do serviço do Power BI para o Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix).
+- You can export (download) a report from the Power BI service in Office 365 to a .pbix file if it was originally published using Power BI Desktop.
+You can then import this file to Power BI Desktop and publish (export) it to the Power BI service of another organization.
+See [Export a report from Power BI service to Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix).

 ### <a name="powerapps"></a>PowerApps